qlik-oss/core-website/docs/tutorials/core.md

 In a typical solution, all services are deployed on the server side.

-**Note:** Tutorials that describe how to configure the core components for things like authorization, data loading, and document distribution, are covered in separate tutorials.
+**Note:** We describe how to configure the core components for things like authorization, data loading, and document distribution in separate tutorials.

 ## Before you begin